himavarshithreddy/fwshk-url-shortener/README.md

 # **FWSHK — URLs on diet.**

-**Fwshk** is a bold, fast, and free URL shortener & QR code generator built with a sharp **neo brutalism** design.
+**Fwshk** is a bold, fast, and free URL shortener & QR code generator.
 Paste any long link, get a clean short URL or a styled QR code in seconds — no sign-up, no fluff.
 Heavy borders, hard shadows, and raw typography.
 That's the Fwshk way.

 ---